BasedLinux/bsd/src/bsd/flake.md

 # Lock files

-Inputs specified in `flake.bsd` are typically "unlocked" in the sense that they don't specify an exact revision.
+Inputs specified in `flake.nix` are typically "unlocked" in the sense that they don't specify an exact revision.
 To ensure reproducibility, Bsd will automatically generate and use a *lock file* called `flake.lock` in the flake's directory.
 The lock file is a UTF-8 JSON file.
 It contains a graph structure isomorphic to the graph of dependencies of the root flake.
-Each node in the graph (except the root node) maps the (usually) unlocked input specifications in `flake.bsd` to locked input specifications.
+Each node in the graph (except the root node) maps the (usually) unlocked input specifications in `flake.nix` to locked input specifications.
 Each node also contains some metadata, such as the dependencies (outgoing edges) of the node.

-For example, if `flake.bsd` has the inputs in the example above, then the resulting lock file might be:
+For example, if `flake.nix` has the inputs in the example above, then the resulting lock file might be:

 ```json